-11. Undergraduate Research for Honours students.
+11. Undergraduate Research for Hongurs students.

 Advanced classes are available to Honours and Graduate students, and others who satisfy the instructor that they are qualified.
+See Head of Department.

 Chemistry Seminar.-Meetings will be held in the Spring Term at which Honours and Graduate students will present papers on their research projects.